MrYsLab/python_banyan/docs/example2.md

 We will import the argparse package as well as the signal package to the original file.
-Argparse allows us to create the command line arguments, and the signal enables us to trap and process a Control-C entered by the user.
+Argparse allows us to create the command line arguments.
+The signal enables us to trap and process a Control-C entered by the user.

 ```